ChrisMalnick/renum/README.md

 If the script fails to run, it likely needs to be given execute permission:

-    chmod --x renum.sh
+    chmod -x renum.sh

-If ever editing the file, consider running dos2unix or equivalent on it after just to be safe.
+If ever editing the file on Windows, consider running dos2unix or equivalent on it after just to be safe.

-Consider adding this file to the PATH or creating an alias in .bashrc in order to enable the script to run from any directory:
+Consider adding this file to the PATH or creating an alias in .bashrc in order to run the script more easily from any directory:

     alias renum='C:/example/directory/renum.sh'